WilliamYi96/Humanities-and-Social-Sciences/Psychology/Psychology_and_Life/psychology_and_life.md

 On the one hand, often an accurate explanation of the caused underlying some form of behaivor will allow a researcher to make accurate predictions about future behaviors.
 On the other hand, different understanding of a test result and its explanation may leads to different ideas about what to predict.

+# The Evolution of Modern Psychology
+## What are the central concerns of the structuralist and functionalist approaches

+## What conclusions did Helen Thompson Wooley draw about differences between the sexes?

+## How do the psychodynamic and behaviorist perspectives conceptualize the force that shape people's actions?

+## What is the purpose of cognitive neuroscience?

+## How do the evolutionay perspective and sociocultural perspective complement each other?